bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

     }

-Please be aware that network options such as websocket origins and SSL options are incompatible with Unix sockets.
-It would be up to the proxy to enforce these restrictions.
+Please be aware that Bokeh server network options such as websocket origins and SSL configuration are incompatible with Unix sockets.
+It would be up to the proxy to enforce these restrictions at the front end.

 If there are multiple users who share the host, you can restrict the file permissions on the socket to restrict access to the proxied server.